Dream-Bean/FinalGame/README.md

 Commit #9: Organized better.
 Added animation.
 Edited levels and the interaction
             between the player with them.
 Still working on the kill one between spikes and a player.

+Commit #10: Spikes work now.
+Need to add an endgame and restart to scenes.
+Make
+            level3 the patrol level.
+Level4 will be for the turrets.
+Testing out new camera on level1.